vavr-io/vavr/CONTRIBUTING.md

 > * **Rule 4.
 Fancy algorithms are buggier than simple ones, and they're much harder to implement.** Use simple algorithms as well as simple data structures.
 > * **Rule 5.
 Data dominates.** If you've chosen the right data structures and organized things well, the algorithms will almost always be self-evident.
 Data structures, not algorithms, are central to programming.
 >
-> Pike's rules 1 and 2 restate Tony Hoare's famous maxim "Premature optimization is the root of all evil."
+> Pike's rules 1 and 2 restate Tony Hoare's famous maxim, "Premature optimization is the root of all evil."
 Ken Thompson rephrased Pike's rules 3 and 4 as "When in doubt, use brute force.".
 Rules 3 and 4 are instances of the design philosophy KISS.
 Rule 5 was previously stated by Fred Brooks in The Mythical Man-Month.
 Rule 5 is often shortened to "write stupid code that uses smart objects".

 _Source: http://users.ece.utexas.edu/~adnan/pike.html_

 ### Javadoc

-* Public API needs javadoc, e.g. public classes and public methods.
+* Public API needs Javadoc, e.g., public classes and public methods.
-* Non-trivial private methods need javadoc, too.
+* Non-trivial private methods need Javadoc, too.
 * A package, which is part of the public API, contains a `package-info.java`.
-* Unit tests contain no javadoc at all (because they introduce no new API and contain no business logic).
+* Unit tests contain no Javadoc at all (because they introduce no new API and contain no business logic).
 * Running `mvn javadoc:javadoc` results in no javadoc errors.
 * All classes start with the following copyright notice in order to apply the Apache-2.0 license: